coreos/docs/ignition/examples.md

 ## Create a RAID-enabled Data Volume ##

 In many scenarios, it may be useful to have an external data volume.
-This config will set up a RAID0 btrfs volume, data, between two seperate disks.
+This config will set up a RAID0 ext4 volume, data, between two seperate disks.
 It also writes a mount unit (shown below) which will automatically mount the volume to /var/lib/data on boot.